CleanroomMC/Website/docs/groovy-script/mods/selectionguicrafting/category.md

     border(ResourceLocation)
     ```

-- `AbstractTrigger`. groovyscript.wiki.selectionguicrafting.category.trigger.value.
-Requires not null and A category needs at least one trigger..
+- `AbstractTrigger`.
+A trigger that will open a GUI with all recipes for that category.
+Can be a block or an item.
+The first `double` value modifies the item damage, the second the crafting time, the third the amount of xp given to the player.
+Requires not null and a category needs at least one trigger.

     ```groovy:no-line-numbers
     trigger(Block)